What to Do When the Heat Isn't Working

-- Check that the circuit breaker is on and that the fuse for the furnace has not blown.
+- Check that the circuit breaker is on and that the breaker for the furnace has not tripped.

 - Be sure the furnace's power switch is turned on.
 It is usually located next to or inside the furnace cabinet.
-If it isn't on, turn it on and wait for the furnace to start up.
+If it is off, turn the switch on and wait for the furnace to start up.

 - The motor in your furnace may need to be reset if it was overloaded.
 There should be a reset button near the motor.
 Press the button.
 If nothing happens, wait a half hour and try again.

 - Turn off the power to the furnace at the main electrical panel or sub-panel.
 Look for a fuse on the power switch.
-If there is one, it may have blown and you should change it by following the manufacturer's instruction manual.
+If there is one and it has blown, change it following the manufacturer's instruction manual.

-If your heat is still not working, then you will probably need to have an HVAC contractor come out and check it.
+If your heat is still not working, then you will probably need to hire an HVAC contractor to come out and repair your heating system.